MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     }
     ```

-- For a query like "movies with dogs," the system should recognize the need for semantic search and return:
+- For a model like "movies with dogs," the system should recognize the need for semantic search and return:

     ```json
     {